The International Women’s Day, 8 March 2021 is announced as “Women in leadership: Achieving an equal future in a

 Supporting community organizations to engaging customers on social media, global brands are getting behind International Women’s Day in new and innovative ways.
 From Calvin Klein’s provocative campaign for the Asian market to Netflix’s effort for making room for diversity, there are a range of different ways brands can lend their support to International Women’s Day.

-So, let’s take a closer look to the IWD projects created by famous brands,
+So, let’s take a closer look at the IWD projects created by famous brands:

 • Volkswagen – My Favourite Things